-The type of treatment you receive depends on the type of drug used and the related mental health issues you may have.
-Usually, an effective treatment program provides individual and family therapy sessions, helps you understand the type of addiction you have and offers residential, inpatient and outpatient programs.
+The type of treatment you should receive depends on the type of drug used and any related mental health issues you may have.
+Usually, an effective treatment program provides individual and family therapy sessions and helps you understand the type of addiction you have.

-This enables you to stop taking the substance you’re addicted to as safely as possible.
-Since withdrawal produces side effects, we closely monitor our patients and provide medication to help relieve pain and minimize discomfort.
+Withdrawal management aims to help you remove the substance from your body as safely and comfortably as possible.
+We closely monitor our patients and provide medication to help relieve pain and minimize discomfort.

-- Teach you how to rebuild relationships with family, friends, and colleagues at work
+- How to rebuild relationships with family, friends and colleagues

 If you or your loved one has a substance abuse issue, don’t put off getting help.
-Seek professional help from a psychiatrist immediately.
+Seek professional guidance from a psychiatrist immediately.

 Remember that overcoming addiction isn’t just a matter of using your willpower.
 Substance or drug abuse changes the way your brain works, and this causes very intense cravings and a compelling desire to use.
-The change in the brain makes it very difficult to stop by the mere use of the will.
+The change in the brain makes it very difficult to stop.

-For more details about how to overcome drug addiction or mental illness, call us at Advanced Psychiatry Associates today.
-We offer treatment for people from the age of 14 years.
-Our mental facility is a one-of-a-kind all-in-one mental health treatment center with all the facilities you need to receive a diagnosis, treatment, medication, therapy, inpatient and outpatient care.
+For more details about overcoming drug addiction or mental illness, call us at Advanced Psychiatry Associates today.
+We offer treatment for teens and adults.
+Our comfortable outpatient psychiatric facility provides all the services you need to receive a diagnosis, treatment, medication and therapy.
 We accept all major health insurance providers, including Medicare and HMOs.

-Contact us through our live chat facility or send us a message by completing our contact form.
-Contact us to get in touch with a mental health professional, we’re ready to help you right now.
+Contact us today to schedule an appointment or get in touch with a mental health professional — we’re ready to help you right now.

 “I’ve been going here over a year now.
 I’ve always been treated professionally.
 Everyone is so nice.
 My clinicians are courteous and caring.
 Everyone I’ve dealt with has treated me respectfully while I’ve been learning to deal with my diagnoses.
 Highly recommend this office!”